Stephen Chow: Career

+1982–1987: Early television career

 Chow began his career as an extra for Rediffusion Television.
 Around 1980 he applied for TVB's famous artist training course alongside his friend, Tony Leung Chiu-wai.
 Leung Chiu-wai won a place in the class, but Chow was rejected and became an office assistant for a shipping company, a job he describes as "so boring."
 A year later, his friend and neighbor, Jaime Chik Mei-jan, a veteran of the previous year's training course, put in a word for Chow and he was admitted to the 1982 training class.

 He captured the attention of the public as host of the TVB Jade children's program 430 Space Shuttle.
 He stayed with the show for five years.
 Producer and actor Danny Lee signed him to a two year contract with his company, Magnum Films, and cast him in a supporting role in the crime drama Final Justice (1988), which won him the Golden Horse Award for Best Supporting Actor at the Golden Horse Awards.

+1988–2000: Rise to prominence

 For the next two years, Chow capitalized on that success, working non-stop.
 He shot to further television stardom in the TVB wuxia series The Final Combat (1989).
 In addition to shooting the 30 episodes of The Final Combat, he also appeared in 12 feature films during that same period, most of them triad movies, action films, or dramas.
 Jeff Lau directed him in the police thriller Thunder Cops II (1989) and remembered him in early 1990 when producer Ng See-yuen tried to capitalize on the success of the previous year's hit Chow Yun-fat vehicle God of Gamblers.
 Chow would not return to shoot a sequel and so, sensing a hole in the marketplace, Ng hired Jeff Lau to direct a parody.
 Remembering his work with Stephen Chow, Lau hired him to star, pairing him with Sharla Cheung (who would appear as Chow's co-star in 12 more films) and Ng Man-tat, a big star in the Seventies before a gambling addiction wrecked his career.
 He was then trying to make a comeback as a character actor.

 All for the Winner (1990) became the highest grossing Hong Kong film of all time and the number one film for the year.
 Wong Jing hired Chow to star in the official sequels God of Gamblers II (1990) and God of Gamblers III: Back to Shanghai (1991) sequels which Wong wrote and directed (Chow Yun-fat would return to the role he made famous in 1994's God of Gamblers Return, also written and directed by Wong).
 Lau had vowed never to work with Stephen Chow again after All for the Winner and so when it came time to make the sequel to that hit, Stephen Chow only appeared in a brief cameo.